-Black beard algae, hair algae or brush algae (Audouinella sp., Rhodochorton sp.) belong to the group of red algae – despite its classification, the appearance to us is commonly black – hence its well thought out name.
+Black beard algae, hair algae or brush algae (Audouinella sp., Rhodochorton sp.) belong to the group of red algae – despite its classification, the black beard algae’s colour ranges from a dark green, browny gray to a deep black.
 It is the most difficult algae to get rid of – but there is now a very easy way !!!

 Black Beard algae is found in any kind of freshwater fish tank – both tropical or cold water.
-It occurs in densely planted aquascapes, in tanks with a high stock of fish and tanks with only several plants or no plants at all.
+BBA occurs in densely planted aquascapes, in tanks with a high stock of fish.
+Tanks with only several plants or no plants at all are just a susceptible.
+It tends to do best in aquariums of low flow.

-Black Beard Algae is not harmful to fish but to plants it is damaging as it spreads and covers the plants leaves reducing photosynthesis.
+Black Beard Algae is not harmful to fish, in fact fish like to hide in it I find.
+However to plants it is damaging as it spreads and covers the plants leaves reducing photosynthesis eventually completely taking over.

 Unknown to many there is a very easy way to quickly rid your tank within a week or two of this horrible imposter to your aquarium.